Entrustment Tuition

 Support Entrustment

-Entrustment Tuition at Sattler College will begin Spring Semester 2024.
-All previous arrangements for tuition and room & board will be honored as previously agreed upon.
+Entrustment Tuition at Sattler College began in the Spring Semester of 2024.
+All previous arrangements for tuition and room & board will be honored as previously agreed upon for current students who may not wish to participate in Entrustment.